evnm/www/_posts/2020-02-04-five-years-in-energy.md

 ![](/images/energy-startup-lessons/glacier.jpg)

+_This post also [appeared on The Next Web](https://thenextweb.com/syndication/2020/03/20/6-things-i-learned-from-working-in-climate-tech-startups/) in March 2020._

 Over the past five years, I've worked at two startups in what is now being called the climate tech sector<sup><a id="fn1ref" href="#fn1">1</a></sup>.
 Given the recent surge in interest in this space, I thought it would be worthwhile to record a handful of lessons that I've learned from this experience.
 These lessons span business strategy and the realities of the electric utility industry.

 ## Timeline: What has this guy actually done?